pixelpicosean/lp-reactive-deprecated/README.md

-# Panda Reactive
+# Reactive for LesserPanda

-Panda Reactive is a reactive programming plugin for Panda.js based on [Kefir](http://pozadi.github.io/kefir/).
+Reactive is a reactive programming plugin for LesserPanda engine based on [Kefir](http://pozadi.github.io/kefir/).

 # Examples